-X This legislation has direct financial implications.
+X This legislation does not have direct financial implications.

-Labor Relations developed the estimate below to approximate the costs of ratifying the new agreement along with other employee groups who receive the same increases.
-Costs for the collective bargaining agreement, which include City contributions to retirement, social security and Medicare, were included in the cost of the 2015-2016 biennial budget.
-Funds were set aside in the 2016 Adopted Budget to cover these cost increases; separate, future legislation will be forward by the City Budget Office in early 2016 to authorize appropriations of funds to departments.
+Labor Relations developed the estimate below to approximate the costs of ratifying the new agreements along with other employee groups who receive the same increases.
+Costs for the collective bargaining agreements, which include City contributions to retirement, social security and Medicare, were included in the cost of the 2015-2016 biennial budget.
+Funds were set aside in the 2016 Adopted Budget to cover these cost increases; separate, future legislation will be forwarded by the City Budget Office in early 2016 to authorize appropriations of funds to departments.

 Union members' base wages will increase by 2 percent for 2015, 2 percent for 2016, 2.5 percent for 2017 and 2.75 percent for 2018.
-The aggregate cost of wages for members (and for non-represented employees, which have historically been extended the same increases) is estimated to grow from \$823 million in 2014 to \$916 million in 2018.
-(Note: this estimate does not include minimum wage costs.
-The minimum wage funds were authorized in the 2015 Budget and will be appropriated in the same City Budget Office legislation noted above.)
+The aggregate cost of wages for unions in the Coalition of City Unions (and for non-represented employees, which have historically been extended the same increases) is estimated to grow from \$823 million in 2014 to \$916 million in 2018.